-And if there’s one thing I definitely know after having spent some time in the capital city of Germany, it’s that Berlin knows how to rise from the ashes.
-In spite of its tumultuous past, Berlin is nowadays the city you go to if you look for open-minded people, a beautiful sense of diversity and bustling life which burns so strongly that barely anything could douse it.
+And if there’s one thing I know after having spent some time in this wonderful city, it’s that Berlin knows how to rise from the ashes.
+In spite of its tumultuous past, Berlin is now the city you go to if you’re looking for open-minded people, a beautiful sense of diversity and bustling life which burns so strongly that barely anything could douse it.

 And that’s probably what I love about Berlin the most.
-The acceptance of everyone, the desire to do better, be better and enjoy life while doing so.
-Berlin shows the world that even though it was almost destroyed in the war, even though there used to be a wall dividing its citizens once and even though the city lost so much… it also gained.
-It learned and grew and proved the world that you can rise from the ashes and make the world a beautiful place again.
+The acceptance of everyone, and the desire to do better, be better, and enjoy life while doing so.
+Berlin shows the world that even though it was almost destroyed in the war, even though there used to be a wall dividing its citizens once, and even though the city lost so much… it also gained.
+It learned and grew and proved the world that you can rise up and make the world a beautiful place again.